adopttesting/Testing/README.md

 local spyPlayerEnabled = false

--- Dropdown for selecting player to spy on local spyPlayerDropdown = Killing:AddDropdown("Select Player To Spy", function(playerName)
+-- Dropdown for selecting player to spy on Killingtab:AddDropdown("Select Player To Spy", function(playerName)
     spyPlayer = playerName == "None" and nil or playerName end)